 Dominant pest animals in the Boulia Shire consist of feral cats, feral pigs and wild dogs.
-To control the dominance and spread of these animals, the shire employs a full time Rural Lands Protection Officer to lay poisonous baits (1080 Baiting) on surrounding properties at the property owner's discretion.
+To control the dominance and spread of these animals, the shire employs a full time Rural Lands Protection Officer to complete legislative recording and preparation of poisonous baits (1080 Baiting) on surrounding properties at the property owner's discretion.
 To further aid the control of these pest animals, Council currently also offers a feral animal bounty, there are strict rules around the bounty claim.

 The Rural Lands Protection Officer also plays a key role in the containment and eradication of noxious weeds found within the shire and regularly undertakes weed spraying in an effort to control the spread of weeds.
 In a combined effort to manage the spread of weeds on a regional scale they have developed the Central West Regional Biosecurity Plan.